 We never used the shower attachment to clean ourselves (are you kidding?
 It was October, in Europe, in the mountains.
 Brrrrrrrr…..) but I am confident on a warm day by the beach it would be the perfect thing to rinse off salt or sand.
 We know several surfers who use the lifesaver after every swim.

-Many of you reading this need to be concerned with size and weight in your vans, so here are the dimensions you need to know:
+Many of you reading this need to be concerned with size and payload in your vans, so here are the dimensions you need to know:

 - Height: 51cm